KDE/documentation-develop-kde-org/content/docs/features/configuration/kconfig_xt.md

 ### QML

-To access our configuration files in QML we must first register our `Config` class as a singleton in our application's QML engine.
+To access our configuration files in QML we must first add `GenerateProperties=true` to our `.kcfgc` file, and register our `Config` class as a singleton in our application's QML engine.

 ```cpp
 auto config = Config::self();